-The Group incurred a net loss of SR 1,248 million during the year ended 31 December 2020, and, as of that date, the Group's accumulated losses are SR 2,668 million, which exceeds 20% of the share capital.
-In addition to this, the current liabilities exceeded its current assets by SR 3,230 million.
+The Group incurred a net loss of SR 827 million during the year ended 31 December 2021, and, as of that date, the Group's accumulated losses are SR 3,466 million.
+In addition to this, the current liabilities exceeded its current assets by SR 3,782 million.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Group's ability to continue as a going concern and therefore the Group may be unable to realise its assets and discharge its liabilities in the normal course of business.